 - In all age groups, the game officials will meet with captains and coaches of both teams at mid-court before every game.

 - Players are required to remove all jewelry before the game.
 Girls may not wear hard hair clips.

 - A coach may discipline a player for team or conduct infractions, including benching the player for part or all of the game.
-In the event that a coach determines that a player is to be benched, the opposing coach must be notified.
+If a coach determines that a player is to be benched, the opposing coach must be notified.
 League officials must be notified of any infractions severe enough to require benching or other disciplinary action.

 - This is a recreational league!
-The player’s enjoyment and development is the top priority!
+Every player’s enjoyment and development is the top priority!

-- There is no pressing in the back court except for the last two minutes of the game.
+- There is no pressing in the back court except for the last two minutes of the game AND the pressing team is not leading by 10 or more points.
 If this violation occurs, a warning will be given to the defensive player who committed the violation, and the ball will be given to the offensive team out of bounds.

 - These divisions will not use a ten-second limit in bringing the ball into the front court, but the offense must make progress toward the front court (referee’s discretion).
 Back court violations will be called.

-- In the 7-8 boys and girls divisions, a defensive player may not attempt to steal the ball while the offensive player is dribbling.
+- A defensive player may not attempt to steal the ball while the offensive player is dribbling.
 He or she may not attempt to steal the ball while the offensive player is holding the ball by slapping at it or tying up the ball unless the ball handler is in the process of giving up possession of the ball by either passing or shooting.
 This rule does not apply when the offensive player is in his or her key/paint.
 If the defensive player commits a stealing violation, the ball will be given to the offensive team out of bounds.